achorg/anthology-ch/README.md

 ## Testing

-This project uses pytest for testing.
+This project uses ruff, ty, and pytest for testing and code verification.
+These can be run with the following (run them one by one):

 ```
+uv run ruff check --select I --fix
+uv run ty check .
+uv run ruff check .
+uv run ruff format .
+uv run pytest
 ```